-The list below notes categories and software that round out your tech stack to embrace the full financial picture required to create best-in-class strategies with the company’s best interest in mind.
+The list below notes categories and finance software that round out your tech stack to embrace the full financial picture required to create best-in-class strategies with the company’s best interest in mind.

 1. Accounting Automation and Month-End Close Software

-The month-end close process is notorious for its long process, taking anywhere from two to three weeks (according to 50% of surveyed companies).
+The month-end close process is notoriously time-consuming, taking anywhere from two to three weeks (according to 50% of surveyed companies).
 It’s ripe for automation, as it’s a structured process with repetitive steps, and can be streamlined with financial close software.

-ERPs, like QuickBooks and NetSuite, have accounting automation software included to easily track the “money in, money out” the moment the transaction occurs.
-FloQast also covers a range of accounting workflows that would normally require manual data entry from your accounting team, like general ledger account reconciliation and accounts receivable and payable.
+Cloud-based ERPs, like QuickBooks and NetSuite, have accounting automation software included to easily track “money in, money out” the moment transactions occur.
+FloQast also streamlines a range of workflows that would normally require manual data entry from your accounting team, like general ledger account reconciliation and accounts receivable and payable.

-Business intelligence solutions pave the way for scalability, as it combines software, process automation, and sometimes artificial intelligence or machine learning to aggregate data from multiple sources.
+Business intelligence solutions pave the way for scalability, as they combine software, process automation, and sometimes artificial intelligence or machine learning to aggregate data from multiple sources.
 Looker and Tableau are popular options for visualizing and analyzing data that lives in data warehouses.
-THey can handle any and all data analysis and visualization requests you need and typically sit on top of data warehouses like Amazon Redshift, Snowflake, or BigQuery.
+They can handle any and all data analysis and visualization requests you need and typically sit on top of data warehouses like Amazon Redshift, Snowflake, or BigQuery.